anime – CODE GEASS: HANGYAKU NO LELOUCH (Code Geass: Lelouch of the Rebellion Movie) – di Goro Taniguchi |

 Anime, Film d’animazione

-– Code Geass: Hangyaku no Lelouch – Movie – serie di 3 film d’animazione

-– Code Geass: Fukkatsu no Lelouch
+– Code Geass: Fukkatsu no Lelouch – sequel

 Manga